bbkane/bbkane.github.io/_posts/2016-09-19-Removing-Passwords-from-a-Git-Repo.md

 ---
-layout: post
+layout: default
 title: Removing Passwords from a Git Repo
 ---

 When googling how to remove passwords from a git repository, I found [this very helpful link](http://www.davidverhasselt.com/git-how-to-remove-your-password-from-a-repository/).

 It was so helpful, I turned it into the following Python script: